 Limited supplies of potable water remain a major problem throughout Swaziland.
 Rapid depletion of wildlife populations due to excessive hunting, overgrazing, soil degradation and soil erosion remain major environmental issues facing Swaziland today.

 When asked "what is the major problem facing Swaziland today?", one Swazi replied, "Our number one problem today is the King" and he is right.
 In a land where people continue to die from extreme poverty and hunger, the British-trained King Mswati III (49 yrs old as of 2017) seems to live on another planet with his over £125 million personal fortune.
 The King and his royal family fly in private jets, live in big mansions, etc., while people continue to die from extreme poverty and HIV/AIDS.

-King Mswati ascended the throne 31 years ago (as of 2017) straight after leaving Sherborne, the Dorset public school.
+King Mswati ascended the throne on April 25, 1986 (straight after leaving Sherborne, the Dorset public school).
 The King has banned all political parties and continues to imprison opposition members along the way.
 King Mswati's voice is that of a supreme being and only those immediate to him (especially those who bow down and worship him), enjoy part of the national cake.

 Women are like properties in Swaziland today and the King, the numerous princes, etc. enjoy their royal rights to the fullest.
 King Mswati's late father King Sobhuza had over 70 wives, 210 children and over 1000 grandchildren.
 As custom demands, tens of thousands of Swazi virgins continue to dance half naked in the presence of the King (a guy who can hardly control his urges).
 Swazis are brought up to regard their king as a benevolent, god-like figure and many poor Swazi girls see a fling with King Mswati as a route out of poverty.

 The average Swazi continues to wallow in extreme poverty and hunger yet the King remains one of the top 15 richest monarchs in the world today.